moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ## Forking a Demo EVM ContainerChain with Chopsticks {: #forking-demo-chain }

-To fork an Appchain using Chopsticks, simply execute the command with only the RPC endpoint as a parameter:
+To fork an Appchain using Chopsticks, execute the command with only the RPC endpoint as a parameter:

 ```bash
 yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network
 ```

-This will start a local clone of the chain as it was in the latest block.
+This command will start a local clone of the chain as it was in the latest block.

 --8<-- 'code/builders/interact/substrate-api/chopsticks/chopsticks-1.md'

-Typically, the configuration parameters are included in a configuration file, such as those already included in the repository's `configs` folder for the relay chains and parachains deployed in the Dotsama ecosystem.
+Typically, the configuration parameters are stored in a configuration file, as are the configurations in the repository's `configs` folder for the relay chains and parachains deployed in the Dotsama ecosystem.
 The following configuration file works for the [Demo EVM ContainerChain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank}, overriding the chain's sudo account with Alith's and additionally funding the account with tokens:

 === "Demo EVM ContainerChain"

     ```yaml
     endpoint: wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network
     mock-signature-host: true
+    allow-unresolved-imports: true
     db: ./tmp/db_ftrcon.sqlite

     import-storage: